sebastianlederer/NuPackageManager/README.md

 ### Action Scripts
 Action scripts are executed on the managed hosts when an action is requested via the web interface (e.g. "report" or "upgrade").
 The content of the action script is fed as standard input to the remote shell via SSH.
-In some cases ("config" and "pubkey"), additional data is appended to the action script file contents, that is, the generated content for repo keys or repo configuration.
+In some cases (*config*, *cleanconfig*, *pubkey*), a simple templating mechanism is used.
+The variables *repo*, *conf*, *repos*, and *pubkey* can be referenced with a preceeding dollar sign.
+If you want to include a literal dollar sign inside a template, use a double dollar sign.

 Action scripts are stored in the *conf/actions* subdirectory.

-* *config* is used to create the repository configuration - for APT repositories, this writes the file */etc/apt/sources.list*
+* *config* is used to create the repository configuration - for APT repositories, this writes files under  */etc/apt/sources.list.d*.
+It is called once per repository.
+On each call, the variables *repo* and *conf* are set accordingly.
+* *cleanconfig* removes repositories which are no longer configured for a managed host - it is executed once per host and gets the template variable *repos*
-* *pubkey* installs a repository signing key, if there is one
+* *pubkey* installs a repository signing key, if there is one.
+It is called once per repository.
+   On each call, the variables *repo* and *pubkey* are set.
 * *reboot* reboots the target machine
 * *report* creates a report of all installed packages - this script must output a line for each package with three space-separated fields: Package name, version and architecture
 * *upgrade* executes an upgrade command on the target machine - for APT repositories, this is the command *apt update && apt upgrade*

+#### Variables
+* *repo* contains the name of the current repository
+* *pubkey* contains the base64-encoded public key of the repository, if there is one
+* *conf* contains the repository configuration text for the current repository, e.g. the line for an APT source configuration
+* *repos* contains a string will all repositories configured for a managed host, separated by spaces

 ### Timeouts
 The connection timeout for SSH connections can be set with *ssh_timeout*